Ivan Schitco: Biography

 In 2019, he was awarded the FIDE International Master (IM) title and received the FIDE Grandmaster (GM) title three years later.

+Schitco qualified for the Chess World Cup 2023, where, ranked 150th, he defeated 107th-seed Nidjat Mamedov in the first round, and 22nd-seed Sam Shankland in the second round.

-Ivan Schitco is currently a student and chess team member at University of Texas at Dallas.
+As of 2022, Schitco was a student and chess team member at University of Texas at Dallas.